chiragsinghvi01/Medical-Chatbot/README.md

 ## STEPS:

-### STEP 01: Create a conda environment after opening the repository
+### Step 01: Create a conda environment after opening the repository

 Open Git Bash terminal in your project folder and run this commands: